carrieforde/carrieforde-gatsby/content/posts/web-components-wordpress/index.md

 title: 'Web components & WordPress'
 date: 2020-02-29
 category: 'WordPress'
-description: 'Delivering interactive elements to a JavaScript application via the WordPress REST API has a host of challenges, but web components may hold the solution'
+description: 'Delivering interactive elements to a JavaScript application via the WordPress REST API has a host of challenges, but web components may hold the solution.'
 ---

 Last spring, I worked on a project where we supplied static content from a WordPress site to a React app via the REST API, which seems like a fairly common use case for the WP REST API.
 The challenge we faced in this project was that the content from the WordPress site included a carousel&mdash;an interactive component.